VIT-EduLink/VIT-Edulink-API/README.md

-Thank you for your interest in the Vitedulink Backend API.
-Happy coding!
 # Vitedulink Backend API

 This repository contains the backend API for Vitedulink, a website providing study resources for students from Vellore Institute of Technology (VIT).
 The API is built with Express.js, Node.js, Typescript, PostgreSQL, and Prisma ORM.